International airports in Israel. Israel airports for international flights

 There are 3 types of parking at the airport:

-• Fast parking is located at the exit from the arrivals hall of Terminal 3, on the G floor; cost * - 300 rubles. for the first hour and 70 rubles. for each subsequent one.
+• Express parking is located at the exit from the arrivals hall of Terminal 3, on floor “G”; cost* - 300 rub. for the first hour and 70 rubles. for each subsequent one.
 The first 15 minutes are free.

-• Parking for up to a day is located across the street from the third Terminal; cost * - 2600 rubles. per day.
+• Parking for up to 24 hours is located across the street from Terminal 3; cost* - 2600 rub. per day.
 The first 10 minutes are free.

-• Parking for more than a day is located on the territory of the airport, a free bus runs to it; cost * in the covered area - 1200 rubles. per day, in the open air - 700 rubles. per day.
+• Parking for more than a day is located on the territory of the airport; a free bus runs to it; cost* in the indoor area - 1200 rub. per day, outdoors - 700 rubles. per day.

 Haifa

-Haifa is a small airport, it does not have its own long-term parking.
+Haifa is a small airport and does not have its own long-term parking.

-Near the building there is a fenced area for 100 parking spaces, you can leave your car on it free of charge, but no longer than for several days.
+Near the building there is a fenced area with 100 parking spaces; you can leave your car there for free, but not longer than a few days.

-Israel Police forbid parking or waiting outside the terminal.
+Israeli Police prohibit parking or waiting outside the terminal.

-Ovda airport does not have its own parking.
+Ovda Airport does not have its own parking lot.

-There is an unguarded car park next to the terminal where you can park your car free of charge.
+There is an unguarded parking lot next to the terminal where you can leave your car for free.

-Only Ben-Gurion has several terminals, the rest of the terminals have one each.
+Only Ben-Gurion has several terminals, the rest of the airports have one each.

 Ben Gurion

 Consists of four terminals, two of which are operational.
 The first terminal serves domestic flights and occupies a one-story building.
-The third terminal - for international air traffic, occupies three floors, one of which is a railway platform.
-A free shuttle bus runs between the terminals.
+The third terminal, for international air traffic, occupies three floors, one of which has a railway platform.
+A free bus runs between the terminals.

 Haifa

-There is only one terminal at the disposal of passengers, which houses the departure and arrival halls.
+Passengers have only one terminal at their disposal, which contains departure and arrival halls.

 Services

-Haifa Airport is a small airport, so there are several souvenir shops and a Tuscany diner.
-Free luggage trolleys are available on site.
+Haifa Airport is a small airport, so it has a few souvenir shops and a Tuscany snack bar.
+Luggage trolleys are available free of charge in the parking area.

-Ovda Airport (Ovda) - there are several shops in the duty-free zone: jewelry, souvenirs; and also a snack bar "Snack bar".
+Ovda Airport (Uvda) - there are several shops in the duty-free zone: jewelry, souvenirs; as well as a snack bar.

 All international airports in Israel provide passengers with free Wi-Fi access.